-As of March 16, 2023, the spreads on junk bonds over treasuries are 4.93%, or 0.2 standard deviations below the historical norm.
-When this spread is high it suggests that investors are very bearish about the future and demand a huge premium to invest in riskier securities like junk bonds.
-When the spread is very low, investors are bullish and willing to take on a lot of risk for relatively little return.
+As of August 31, 2023, the spreads on junk bonds over treasuries are 3.85%, or 0.6 standard deviations above the historical norm.
+When this spread is high it suggests that investors are very pessimistic about the short-term future and demand a large premium to invest in riskier securities like junk bonds.
+When the spread is very low, investors are optimistic and willing to take on a lot of risk for relatively little return.
 The current spread suggests that market sentiment is Neutral.

 Theory & Data